-The new Oreshnik missile announced by Russia on November 21, 2024 has quickly become the center of international attention.
+The new Oreshnik missile, announced by Russia on November 21, 2024, has quickly become the center of international attention.

 The missile is designed to fly at speeds of up to Mach 10 (about 12,200 km/h), which is about 10 times the speed of sound.
-Its high speed makes it extremely difficult to intercept with current missile defense systems.
+The high speed makes it extremely difficult to intercept with current missile defense systems.

 First used in combat and in response to Ukraine